GitHub-2006/AI-AND-DEV-CAIC-CSOT/PROJECT_REPORT.md

 ## Overview

 This project, developed as part of the CAIC Summer of Technology 2025 - ML+Dev track, is a full-stack AI application designed to generate tweets and predict their engagement (likes).
-It demonstrates the integration of machine learning models with a web interface, allowing users to interact with AI-powered tweet generation and engagement prediction in real-time.
+It demonstrates the integration of machine learning models with a web interface, allowing users to interact with a simple tweet generation and engagement prediction in real-time.
+AI-generator has been omitted due to heavy consumption of space, leading to more memory needed than the 512MB limit set on render.

 ## 🌟 Key Features

 * **Tweet Generation:**
     * **Simple Generator:** Creates tweets based on predefined templates using company name, tweet type, message, and topic.
-    * **AI Generator (GPT-2):** Leverages a pre-trained GPT-2 model to generate more dynamic and contextually relevant tweets.
 * **Like Prediction:**
     * Utilises a pre-trained machine learning model (`like_predictor.pkl`) to estimate the number of likes a generated tweet might receive.
     * Features used for Prediction include tweet content length, word count, sentiment polarity, and user-specific historical data.